 Q4.
 What are the entry requirements for your courses?

-However students who wish to undertake the Higher Certificate in Science in Computing and the Higher Certificate in Business will only need a grade O6/H7 in 5 subjects with a minimum grade O6/O7 or above in English and Mathematics.
+However students who wish to undertake one of our Higher Certificate in the School of Computing or the Higher Certificate in Business will only need a grade O6/H7 in 5 subjects with a minimum grade O6/H7 or above in English and Mathematics.
+(The Higher Certificate in Business will also accept an F2 in Maths)

 Q5.
 Can you tell me more about the Psychology course at NCI?